 Good investing is boring.
 It’s characterized by slow and consistent compounding returns.
 Given time, compounding will make you wealthy.
 You need to be patient and stick with the plan for a long time – decades.

 Because good investing is boring, it should not be a source of excitement in your life.
 Excitement should come from elsewhere.
 A military career can provide this excitement, depending on the trade.
 For me, I find excitement through work and mountain biking.

 Remaining Calm: An Asset

-Military service teaches us to remain calm during stressful circumstances.
-Long term investing can be an emotional roller-coaster.
-And demands on emotional strength increases as a portfolio grows in value.
+Military service teaches you to remain calm under stress.
+This is an asset to long-term investors because the market can be an emotional roller-coaster.
+And these demands on your emotional strength only increase as your portfolio grows in value.

 For example, a big portfolio can fluctuate daily by an amount that exceeds your annual salary.
 This triggers loss aversion and other emotional biases that hurt returns.